Inca society: Infrastructure

 The Inca relied on and worshiped water heavily.
 A temple was built, the Incamisana, to worship water and the deities granting them water.
 The temple, as well as many other buildings constructed by the Inca, incorporated aesthetics, underground water conduits and hydraulic systems.
+The Inca also utilized the Qhapaq Ñan for religious purposes, pilgrims would take the Inca road to a shrine located near the coast.
 The Inca understood water was needed for agricultural production (used in terraces) and for domestic purposes.
 The civil engineers of the time for the Inca were tasked with laying out diversion and canal routes to a designated spot, finding what water source would give the desired flow rate and what elevation the water source would need to be tapped from for gravity to work effectively.
 Sanitation was also well known by the Inca.
 The Inca had their own wastewater treatment systems and it is documented that they would collect the human waste to perform land application to help ensure successful harvest seasons.

+However, there were more uses for the Royal road, another translation, than just military or religious purposes.
+It allowed for complex trade network throughout the Andes.
+The Inca road was also utilized by local populations living alongside the Royal Road.
+It facilitated local roadside economic activity alongside improving the logistics of traveling on the Inca road.
+The local populations were able to use the road for their own benefits because the Inca elite were unable to fully control the full span of the Royal Road.
+This then conveys how the elites and non-elites interacted with the road networks.
+While the elites saw the road as a means of transportation along with information exchange via the chaskis, locals experienced the road as something to be maintained and repaired.
+The Qhapaq Ñan was utilized by the Inca for various purposes, but it also served as a way to for the vast empire to maintain connected with itself through vast distances and environments.
+The maintenance of the royal road network conveys certain levels of cooperation within the Inca Empire which led to its successfulness in conquest and ruling along with the physical success of the road itself, so much so, that the Inca Road network is still being used today.
+The roads utilization by Indigenous communities is still something that is done today.
+The Inca road, in the modern day, is a reminder to the indigenous population of how well organized and socially advance the Inca empire was for constructing one of the most expansive, spanning 40,000 kilometers, and multipurpose road networks of any empire.